 benefits the greater community.

-Something this enjoyable had a lot of capable people.
+Something this enjoyable series has a lot of capable people.
 Here are a few.

 Director Yu In-sik has been involved with tv. series since 2005.